rl9703/Data-Visualization/README.md

 # Data-Visualization

-1.PCA and tSNE: Explore the data and reduce the number of features by using dimensionality reduction techniques like PCA and TSNE and generate meaningful insights.
+1. PCA and tSNE: Explore the data and reduce the number of features by using dimensionality reduction techniques like PCA and TSNE and generate meaningful insights.

 There are 8 variables in the data: